 Yes, building your own DIY furniture can and should save you money.
 However, it can be easy to purchase things you don’t need.
 Especially for beginners, who might not know what they do and do not need, walking into the hardware store can be overwhelming.

 As a result, the beginner DIYer begins to throw everything their sight touches into the cart.
 I might need this.
 Maybe I’ll need that.
-Was this in the project list?
+Was this on the project list?
 When they go to the checkout, their bill is way more than they expected.
-I thought DIY furniture was supposed to be cheap?
+I thought DIY furniture was supposed to be cheap.

 There is a way to avoid this phenomenon.
 Planning.